Skip to content

 Ingredients:

-Step 6: Strain the lavender mixture from the pot into the water with the lemon juice.
+Step 7: Strain the lavender mixture into the lemon water.

-Step 7: Add as much ice as you want, and garnish with lemons and mint.
+Step 8: Add ice, and garnish with lemon slices and fresh mint.

 The Majority of Consumers Plan to Shop Early This Year: Report